CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 Remove every device connected to your Chromebook (such as a mouse or external hard drive) and be sure to have enpugh power in your laptop battery (or to be coonnected to the power soklet).

 **Enter the Chromebook recovery mode**: Press and hold Esc + Refresh, then press Power.
 Let go of Power.
 When a message shows on the screen, let go of the other keys.
-(On some Chromebook models: Press and hold Esc + Maximize , then press Power .
-Let go of Power.)
+(On some Chromebook models: Press and hold Esc + Maximize, then press and release Power.)

 You should see one of these messages: "ChromeOS is missing or damaged.
 Please insert a recovery USB stick or SD card." or "Please insert a recovery USB stick or SD card."
-(BTW, at the bottom of the page you can also see the HWID of your model
+(BTW, at the bottom of the page you can also see the HWID of your model).

 ![Recovery Mode page](https://codethepast.github.io/UbuntuOnChromebook/UbuntuOnChrome.jpg)